 2018 Intercollegiate Championship Tournament Logistics Information

-The 2018 Intercollegiate Championship Tournament, powered by LetterOne, will be held at the Hyatt Regency O'Hare hotel in Rosemont, IL, on April 14, 2018.
+The 2018 Intercollegiate Championship Tournament, powered by LetterOne, will be held at the Hyatt Regency O'Hare hotel in Rosemont, Illinois (near Chicago), on April 14, 2018.
 This is the same hotel that hosted the 2017 ICT.